 Continuum of Services K-12

-Services in the Big Walnut Local Schools are provided in accordance with OAC 3301-51-15, which includes a guideline for the GIS to serve a maximum of 60 identified gifted children or 20 full-time equivalent gifted children if in a self-contained setting.
-This is to ensure that students are receiving quality instruction.
+Services at Big Walnut Local Schools are provided in accordance with OAC 3301-51-15, which includes a guideline for the GIS to serve a maximum of 60 identified gifted children or 20 full-time equivalent gifted children if in a self-contained setting.
+This is to ensure that students are receiving quality, personalized instruction.

 Links for Students: